 Market making and liquidity provision is not the same as just buying and selling but involves the deposit of the equivalent value of both Ether and the ERC-20 token.
 Liquidity is pooled across all providers contributing their assets and a special “pool” token tracks and record-keeps everybody’s contributions.

-Pool tokens are issued upon depositing liquidity and burned upon withdrawal of proportional share of the reserves.
+Pool tokens are issued upon depositing liquidity and burned upon withdrawal of a proportional share of the reserves.
 Here’s the Uniswap protocol specification for any further details.

 How all this works is very simple and intuitively straightforward.
 Just head to uniswap.exchange/add-liquidity, connect the interface to your address via MetaMask and proceed to add liquidity by pooling whatever surplus assets you may happen to hold.

 You can find the best current liquidity pools that generate the highest percentage of returns at pools.fyi and change between them accordingly.